 Pros & Cons

 The benefit of these systems is that they guard against a type of illegal entry that ordinary window sensors do not.
 What’s more, the simple opening of a window does not necessarily indicate that a crime is being committed.
 The breaking of a window, on the other hand, is much more likely to be an actual break-in by a burglar or home invader.

-Our Advice; Cover All the Bases
+Our Advice: Cover All the Bases

 Most experts agree the best way to overcome the drawbacks of these two types of systems is to install both kinds of window alarms.
-When your windows are protected against breaking glass and others forms of entry- you can be double sure that your home is safe.
+When your windows are protected against breaking glass and other forms of entry- you can be double sure that your home is safe.